 Whether you want to go on a weekend getaway from San Francisco or you want to spend your entire trip exploring the area, you’ll find lots to see and do.
-Book a room in a Napa Valley vacation home rental and discover the many sights and tastes this place has to offer.
+Book a space in a Napa Valley vacation home rental and discover the many sights and tastes this place has to offer.

 Where to Stay in Napa

 Napa is the biggest city in the Napa Valley, so you’ll find lots of accommodation in town.
-It’s also a great option if you want do shopping and sightseeing during your trip.
-It has plenty of historic buildings, boutiques and restaurants in its downtown core.
+It’s also a great option if you want to do shopping and sightseeing during your trip.
+It has plenty of historic buildings, boutiques, and restaurants in its downtown core.
 If you want a quieter atmosphere than Napa has to offer, try St. Helena.
 This town has a rural feel to it, making it a suitable destination for a getaway from the city.
 Calistoga is another good option for a low-key destination.
 Nestled in the mountains in the northern part of the Napa Valley, it’s a popular place to go hiking or cycling.
 It’s also famous for its hot springs and geysers, offering fun and relaxation for the whole family.

 When to Visit Wine Country

 The grape harvest takes place between August and November, creating an exciting atmosphere throughout the region.
 In addition, the stunning fall colors are truly a sight to behold.
 This is the peak tourist season in Napa Valley, so if you’d prefer to visit during a quieter time of the year, try March, April, or May.
 The spring weather is pleasant, and the blossoming landscape is picturesque.
 Read on below to find out more about what each season is like in the Valley.

 Spring in Napa Valley starts in February, probably a bit earlier than you’re used to, and ends later than you’re used to, in May.
 You will have to be aware of spring showers, but there are plenty of indoor wine tastings for you to attend if that should be the case.